turusudiro/SteamEmuUtility/README.md

 Make sure your antivirus is disable or make an exception for Playnite folder (this is where GreenLuma store the files including DLLInjector) and Steam folder.

 ### Game starting without DLLInjector.exe
-in addons settings, increase your Wait for the DLLInjector/Steam to start/exit value.
+In addons settings, increase your Wait for the DLLInjector/Steam to start/exit value.
 Set to 1000 is recommended.
+Also this plugin does not work with Steam Launcher Utility plugin by **darklinkpower**